Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Results and discussion

-In the remainder of this section we speculate on the explanation for the observed drying behaviour and link it to the internal flow within the droplets and the resulting change in contact line stick-slip behaviour.
-For a low initial contact angle ($CA_i =$ 38$^{\circ}$), we observe primarily a capillary outward flow leading to the formation of an initial coffee ring.
-The initial coffee ring induces a strong pinning of the contact line and therefore we observe a constant contact line mode (figure \ref{fig:CA_vs_time}).
-On the other hand, on the substrate with a high contact angle ($CA_i =$ 105$^{\circ}$) we measure the opposite flow from the contact line towards the centre.
-We interpret that this change in the flow profile prevents the formation of a coffee ring at the drop edge and therefore leads to a reduced pinning of contact line (substrate with $CA_i =$ 105$^{\circ}$, figure \ref{fig:CA_vs_time}).
+Combining the results presented above, a coherent explanation starts to emerge for the observed drying behaviour, its link to the internal flow within the evaporating droplets, and the corresponding changes in contact line stick-slip behaviour.
+For a low initial contact angle, we observe primarily a capillary outward flow near the substrate leading to the formation of an initial coffee ring, and an inward flow higher up in the droplet.
+The initial coffee ring induces a strong pinning of the contact line and therefore we observe a constant contact line mode (figures \ref{fig:CAvsTime} and \ref{fig:confocalVelocityHeight}).
+On the other hand, on the substrate with a high contact angle, we measure the opposite flow from the contact line towards the centre, throughout the height of the droplet.
+We interpret that this change in the flow profile prevents the formation of a coffee ring at the drop edge and therefore leads to a reduced pinning of contact line (figures \ref{fig:CAvsTime} and \ref{fig:confocalVelocityHeight}).
 This, in turn, may explain the observed constant contact angle mode and therefore the shift from a typical coffee ring deposit to a central spot-like deposit.
-A similar observation was made in previous research where a dot-like deposit was found for an inward flow and a typical CRE for outward flow \cite{Malinowski2018}.
-Interestingly, for the substrate with a contact angle of $CA_i =$ 95$^{\circ}$ we observe a mixture of both behaviours.
-While the flow within the droplet is still primarily inwards, we observe some pinning of the contact line (figures \ref{fig:side_top} and \ref{fig:CA_vs_time}, green dotted-dashed line), but the droplet still dries into a central spot.
-For a contact angle of $CA_i =$ 55$^{\circ}$ the pinning is increased and the deposit is a coffee ring.
+A similar observation was made in previous research where a dot-like deposit was found for an inward flow and a typical CRE for outward flow. \cite{Malinowski2018} Interestingly, for the substrate with a contact angle of $CA_i =$ 95$^{\circ}$ we observe a mixture of both behaviours.
+While the flow within the droplet is still primarily inwards, we observe some pinning of the contact line (figures \ref{fig:sidetop} and \ref{fig:CAvsTime}, green dotted-dashed line), but the droplet still dries into a predominantly central spot.
+For a contact angle of $CA_i =$ 38$^{\circ}$ and $CA_i =$ 55$^{\circ}$ the pinning is increased and the deposit is a coffee ring.
 This indicates that there may be a gradual transition between the two extreme drying modes.
-We should, however, note that $CA_i$ = 38, 55 and 95$^{\circ}$ and $CA_i$ = 105$^{\circ}$ substrates were modified using different silanizing agents, which should be kept in mind when comparing, for example, $CA_i$ = 95$^{\circ}$ and $CA_i$ = 105$^{\circ}$ results.
+We should, however, note that there were slight differences in silanising agents used to modify the wettability of substrates, for example between $CA_i$ = 38, 55 and 95$^{\circ}$ and $CA_i$ = 105$^{\circ}$, and between $CA_i$ = 102$^{\circ}$ and $CA_i$ = 105$^{\circ}$ substrates.
+This should be kept in mind when comparing, for example, $CA_i$ = 95$^{\circ}$ and $CA_i$ = 105$^{\circ}$ results.